keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 Several weeks ago a friend of mine and I made a deal to have a day trip somewhere on this day.
 Until a few days ago I told this friend: 'I still had no idea where to go on the coming Saturday.'
-The friend then said he actually wants to go to Ghent.

-To me it was definitely a good choice and coincidently it was already on my *to-visit* list so I agreed to this place without hesitation.
+The friend then said he wanted to go to Ghent.
+To me, it was coincidently already on my *to-visit* list so I agreed to this place without hesitation.